-The best home security system can turn your home into your castle, warning you of intruders when you are at home or away.
-Professionally installed systems take the trouble out of things for homeowners who don't have the time or expertise to set up all the sensors and accessories themselves.
+When it comes to the best home security system installed by a professional, you have a number of options.
+These setups, which include motion detectors, door and window sensors, security cameras, and more, take the trouble out of things for homeowners who don't have the time or expertise to set up all the sensors and accessories themselves.

-One of the other advantages of professionally installed home security systems is that they come with professional monitoring services, too—for an added fee, of course.
+Another advantage of a professionally installed home security systems is that they come with professional monitoring services, too—for an added fee, of course.
 That means if someone breaks into your house, or you get a water leak, emergency services can be alerted.

 - Don't need a pro?
 Here are the best DIY home security systems

 - Here are the best smart locks you can buy now

 - Those traveling to Dubai need the best UAE VPN to uncensor the web

 After researching a number of services, we’ve concluded that Vivint makes the best home security system.
 Vivint Smart Home offers a lot of features, and customers also raved about the installers and the software that controls the system.
 However, it’s also one of the most expensive systems.

 Vivint also now offers the Vivint Doorbell Camera Pro, which offers a 180-degree view — both vertically and horizontally — of your front porch, and also boasts features such as package detection, 1080p resolution, HDR, night vision, and optional 24-hour recording.

 Brinks Home Nest Secure is the best home security system for homeowners on a budget, as you’ll spend the least over a two-year period for the base package, and it works with all of Google’s smart home devices.

 Here are the best home security systems you can buy